18F/Modular-Contracting-And-Agile-Development/pages/projects/tenant-satisfaction-survey.md

 ## What was the intervention?

-PBS spread out the emails among the intended 873,755 recipients over the course of Thursday, July 10, 2014.
+In 2014, PBS collaborated with SBST to simplify the survey and test different messages and methods for launching the survey, with the goal of increasing response rates.
+In one project, PBS spread out the emails among the intended 873,755 recipients over the course of Thursday, July 10, 2014.
 In order to reduce burden on the survey site contractor and ensure the site operated, the same email was scheduled to be sent to randomly selected groups of 96,000 federal employees every hour over the course of the day, starting at 8:55 a.m.

 ## What was the impact?